qbism/4TAK-dll/README.md

 - SND_LARGE_ENT (bit 6)

 Note that `SND_POS` is **always** set.
 This is to fix a legacy bug where sounds played on entities outside of your PVS will play at the origin instead of their real location.
 The client should pick the real position if the entity is in their frame, but otherwise fall back to the sound packets' position.

+_Note:_ With protocol 2022 (as used in the demos) the positions have been written in the "classic" 12.3 fixed point format.

 ## (packet, server -> client) svc_print (10)